 And there we have it!
 That's how to easily add extra canvas space around an image using the Crop Tool, along with how to turn the extra space into a simple photo border effect, in Photoshop CC!

 Be sure to check out the other tutorials in this series, beginning with How To Crop Images In Photoshop CC, How To Crop Images Non-Destructively, and How To Rotate And Straighten Images.
-And don't forget, all of our Photoshop tutorials are now available for download as convenient, print-ready PDFs!
+Or, check out our Photo Retouching section for more image editing tutorials!